vivaria/edisonrul.ing/docs/source/cards/c/cyber-end-dragon.md

 ### Card Rulings

-●You can Special Summon “Cyber End Dragon” with “Cyber-Stein” or “Metamorphosis”.
+*   You can Special Summon “Cyber End Dragon” with “Cyber-Stein” or “Metamorphosis”.